"Ms. Enjoli! Ms. Enjoli! Come and get me!" shrieks of laughter followed as I chased the kids around the gym.

 "Oh, uh, sorry but I'm allergic to dairy."
 I kindly rejected.

 "Oh really?
 That's too bad.
 I think we have some dark chocolate with no milk in it though."
 So later he gave me a few small squares of dark chocolate.
-Sure, it was a little bitter but it was the first time I had eaten chocolate in a long time and it was amazing! :)
+Sure, it was a little bitter but it was the first time I had eaten chocolate in a

 The last field trip we took was to a water park!
 Of course, the kids had an absolute blast!
 They like to climb on Jeff and I's shoulders and we would shoot them in the air.
 They also like to 'capture' me.
 Thankfully it wasn't too big of a hassle to get all the kids out, changed, and into the buses.